Looking for something fun to do to get away from the Christmas rush?

 Then find your local Wildlife Trust here or conservation charity if you don't live in the UK, to see how you can get involved, even if you live miles from the sea.There are 46 Trusts around the UK from Alderney in the Channel Islands to Scotland, Cornwall to Norfolk, and North West Wales to Kent.

-Please get political and tell politicians that nature matters!
+Please get political and tell people and politicians that nature matters!

 10 ways to get involved in National Marine Week